Laléna: History

+recorded during a May 1968 session for The Hurdy Gurdy Man album at Olympic Studios, produced by Mickie Most.
+John Cameron was the arranger, with session personnel being Harold McNair on flute, Bobby Orr on drums and Danny Thompson on bass with the Royal Philharmonic string quartet.

 "Laléna" made its first album appearance in 1969 on Donovan's Greatest Hits and was a bonus track on the 2005 CD reissue of The Hurdy Gurdy Man.

-In 1975 Donovan recorded a version of the song with Marc Bolan in Munich which has been lost.
+In 1975 Donovan recorded an electric version of the song with Marc Bolan in Munich which has been lost.

 In 1978 a bootleg emerged which featured Donovan performing the song in a studio with Paul McCartney on acoustic guitar: this tape was likely made November 1968 at EMI Studios London where McCartney was producing tracks for Mary Hopkin's Postcard, an album on which Donovan played guitar.

 Chart performance

-In the US, "Laléna" was a Top 40 single in the autumn of 1968, reaching #33 on the Hot 100.
-(Donovan was at this time unable to have product released in the UK due to a contractual dispute).
-The single was also a hit in France reaching #22.
+In the US, "Laléna" was a Top 40 single in the autumn of 1968, reaching number 33 on the Hot 100.
+(Donovan was at this time unable to have some of his product released in the UK due to a continuing contractual dispute).
+The single was also a hit in France, reaching number 22.

 Television appearances

-Donovan's performed the song on December 8, 1968, on The Smothers Brothers Comedy Hour, along with two other tunes: "Happiness Runs" and "I Love My Shirt".
+Besides its February 1968 debut on Once More With Felix, Donovan also performed the song during a November 9, 1968 appearance on Hollywood Palace.
+He also played it on November 17 (broadcast on December 8) for The Smothers Brothers Comedy Hour, along with two other tunes: "Happiness Runs" and "I Love My Shirt".